kimschles/hugo-portfolio/content/about.md

 Before tech, I was an elementary school special education teacher and instructional coach.

-I love gravelbiking, exploring new hiking and biking trails in Southern Colorado and listening to the [You're Wrong About](https://yourewrongabout.com/) podcast.
+I love weight lifting, exploring new hiking and biking trails in Southern Colorado and listening to the [You're Wrong About](https://yourewrongabout.com/) podcast.